HOW WILL I KNOW IF A PROJECT IS PROPOSED NEAR ME?

 BUILDING REVIEW BOARD

-Upcoming - Thursday, April 24
+Upcoming - Thursday, July 30 - Meeting

 The Building Review Board (BRB) is charged with the responsibility to hear appeals and requests for variances related to City building codes and contractor licensing regulations.
 The BRB typically meets the last Thursday of every month at 1 p.m. in Council Chambers at 300 Laporte Avenue.
 Agendas and past meeting minutes are available at fcgov.com/BRB.